Early Spring- Générosité de Glace, Bounty of Ice (Outdated, Pending Review)

 When a blanket of red leaves carpets the ground and thoughts turn to the things that lurk in the dark, let them also turn to those who have departed.
 To those who have fallen to the earth, it is time to say goodbye and perform L’adieu.
 All living know that it can be difficult to let go of lost loved ones… but not all realize that it can be equally difficult for the spirits of the departed to let go themselves.
 On this evening, after our bellies are full, sacred incense should be lit.
 The spirits of the fallen are drawn to the smoke, and it is appropriate to leave offerings of things that they enjoyed while living (often wine, favored foods, favorite flowers, enjoyed music, etc).
 The living are invited to share fond memories of the departed.

-All are invited to craft incense throughout the day (which will be used throughout the season after it dries), but it is important that during L’adieu it be kept smoldering by woodwise until midnight as the rising smoke is what guides the spirits of the departed to the afterlife when they bid their final farewell.
+All are invited to craft incense throughout the day (which will be used throughout the season after it dries), but it is important that during L’adieu it be kept smoldering by woodwise for an hour as the rising smoke is what guides the spirits of the departed to the afterlife when they bid their final farewell.
 The moment the final wisp of smoke goes out, woodwise end the ritual by ringing bells.
 If ever there is no sacred incense burning at any time in the duration of the ritual, any remaining spirits will be trapped and lost in the mortal world and are likely to become agitated.
 They are not guaranteed to become malefic, but only those who did not follow the smoke (by mistake or by intention) ever do.

 Mechanic: Woodswise should keep incense smoldering after dinnertime, extinguishing it and ringing their bells at midnight.